splunk/observability-workshop/docs/module6/hotrod.md

-# Deploying Hot R.O.D. in K3s
+# Deploying Hot R.O.D. in K3s - Lab Summary

+* Deploy application into K3s
+* Verify the application is running
+* Generate some artificial traffic
+* Validate traces in the UI

 {==